Coordinated Vehicle Platooning on Tree Networks: Efficient Time Discretization and Strengthened Formulation: Introduction

-In the fixed-route coordinated vehicle platooning (FRCVP) problem, we are given a set $\cV$ of vehicles.
+In the tree-based fixed-route coordinated vehicle platooning (tree-FRCVP) problem, we are given a set $\cV$ of vehicles.
 For each vehicle $v\in\cV$, the following information is given: the origin node $O_v$, destination node $D_v$, earliest possible departure time (from the origin) $T^O_v$, and the deadline of arriving time (at the destination) $T^D_v$.
-In addition, the route $\cR_v$ of each vehicle $v$ is given, which consists of edges that form a path from the origin to the destination of $v$.
-Note that vehicles can have shared edges in their routes.
-The objective is to find an optimal departure time of each vehicle to maximize fuel saving of the vehicle system by forming platoons on edges along the vehicle routes.
-Multiple vehicles can form a platoon on an edge if they enter the edge at the same time.
-We consider the case that once a vehicle has departed from the origin, it is not allowed to pause at any intermediate point in the route.
-We focus on the deterministic problem setting in the paper, as we have discovered that even the deterministic problem has a rich mathematical structure.
+In addition, the route $\cR_v$ of each vehicle $v$ is given, which consists of arcs (directed edges) that form a path from the origin to the destination of $v$.
+Note that vehicles can have shared arcs in their routes.
+Let $\cG=\cup_v\cR_v$ be the directed graph of vehicle routes (the route graph, in short).
+The objective is to find an optimal departure time of each vehicle to maximize fuel saving of the vehicle system by forming platoons on arcs along the vehicle routes.
+Multiple vehicles can form a platoon on an arc if they enter the starting node of an arc at the same time.
+We focus on the deterministic problem setting in the paper.
 Incorporation of the uncertainty in the travel time and and the impact of traffic requires further development, which is briefly discussed in Section~\ref{sec:discussion}.
-The following assumption summarizes the deterministic problem setting. \begin{assumption} \emph{(1)} For any given edge in $\cG$, the speed on the edge is the same for all vehicles, but it can be edge dependent. \emph{(2)} Once a vehicle has departed from the origin, it is not allowed to pause at any intermediate point in the route. \emph{(3)} The fuel saving factor is a constant, and it is $\sigma^l$ for a lead vehicle and $\sigma^f$ for a trailing vehicle. \end{assumption} An implication of the above assumption is that the arrival time is equal to the departure time of a vehicle plus the travel time of all edges along the route.
-The FRCVP problem is a special case of the general coordinated vehicle platooning (GCVP) problem.
-In the GCVP problem, it requires to determine an optimal route and departure time for every vehicle to minimize the total fuel cost, whereas in the FRCVP problem vehicle routes are given.
+The following assumption summarizes the problem setting.
+Note that the route graph $\cG$ can be an arbitrary directed graph in general.
+However, the focus of this work is on the case that $\cG$ is a tree-type network. \begin{assumption} The directed graph $\cG=\cup_{v\in\cV}\cR_v$ is a polytree, i.e., the undirected counterpart of $\cG$ is a tree. \end{assumption} An example of a polytree network is given in \figref{fig:poly-path}.
+We investigate the coordinated vehicle platooning (CVP) problem based on this assumption as we have discovered that, there are interesting properties of the CVP problem on a tree-network that can lead to a tight MILP formulation which outperforms the formulation developed in our previous work on solving CVP problems in this particular case.
+Even for practical applications, this assumption can be well rationalized: The platooning technology is usually applied at major high-way segments in a region.
+Multiple vehicles join a same high-way segment simultaneously and form a platoon until they leave each other.
+It is unlikely or impractical for two vehicles to join a platoon on separate high-way segments while leave each other in the middle, which induces cycles in $\cG$.
+Therefore, the special case of $\cG$ being a polytree can represent an important family of CVP problem instances.